edamla/mediterraneanagency/_books/2021-09-01-winter-baby.md

 you...
 I learned to desire paradise; and eternity...
 Taking sleep beside me like a gentle cat, in the dawn prayers I offer...
 Looking at you and my love...
 I learned my Lord...
-Learning that His great- ness cannot be comprehended...
-I learned won- der...
+Learning that His greatness cannot be comprehended...
+I learned wonder...
 <!--more-->